-Pregnancy, Twins + Type 1
+Pregnancy, Twins, and Type 1 Diabetes

 Two years ago, after leaving the clinic for my pre-conception visit I decided I did not want to ever get pregnant.